btaschler/mcap/README.md

   - [Konstantinos Perrakis](https://github.com/kperrakis) for valuable
     discussions.

-  - The coffe machine for mental and physical support.
+  - The coffee machine for mental and physical support.